peteroupc/MailLib/api/com.upokecenter.mail.DispositionBuilder.md

 **Returns:**

-* This value's disposition type, such as "inline" or "attachment".
+* This value's disposition type, such as "inline" or "attachment" .

 ### setDispositionType
     public final void setDispositionType​(String value)